RADON GAS IS A MAJOR CONCERN IN CANADA

 Radon gas is a naturally occurring gas in the ground that is colourless, odorless and radioactive.
 It comes from uranium as it breaks down in the soil and rocks.

-Why should we be concern about it?
+Why should we be concerned about it?

 Radon gas is the next leading cause of lung cancer behind smoking.
 Radon gas easily moves through the soil and enters the air we breathe.
 When radon gas enters homes and buildings, it can reach levels that may pose a risk to health, where long term exposure to high levels may increase the risk of developing lung cancer.
 Radon gas is measured in Becquerel’s per cubic meter (Bq/m3), which is a measure of radioactivity.
 Health Canada recommends that the average level of radon in the air in a normal living area should not be greater than 200 Bq/m3.
 The guideline of 200 Bq/m3 or less is meant for areas of the home where someone spends more than four hours per day on an ongoing basis.

 Manitoba has historically experienced higher radon values in building than the national average.
-Health Canada has estimated that about 7 per cent of Canadians and 19 per cent of Manitobans are living in homes above the radon guidelines of 200 Bq/m3.
+Health Canada has estimated that about 7 per cent of Canadians and 19 percent of Manitobans are living in homes above the radon guidelines of 200 Bq/m3.
 (Source: Cross-Canada Survey of Radon Concentrations in Homes: Final Report.
 March 2012).

 What is the best method to address radon gas?